'I ain't going home': John Wall's dagger 3 beats Celtics, forces Game 7

 The Wizards held on, keeping this series on serve with each team winning three games on its home court, and sending it back to Boston for the right to take on LeBron.

-Wall, as you might expect, was stoked …
+Wall, as you might expect, was stoked after hitting the game-winner to extend the Wizards’ season …

 His house pic.twitter.com/Amh74Vabx0